 Frida Kahlo once described two major accidents defining her life: a bus crash that left her shattered and bedridden for a year...and marrying Diego Rivera.

-The love story of Frida Kahlo and Diego Rivera is fraught with drama both internal and external.
-Two of the most prominent artists of the 20th century, both with revolutionary emotions and ideas, united in an explosive, passionate, and often detrimental relationship that would last until Frida Kahlo’s death in 1954.
+The love story of Frida Kahlo and Diego Rivera is fraught with drama of both the public and private variety.
+Two of the most prominent artists of the 20th century, they held revolutionary emotions and ideas, united in an explosive, passionate, and often detrimental relationship that would last until Frida Kahlo died in 1954.
 This was a relationship that mirrored the turbulence going on around them — a cycle of infidelity and violent demeanors set against the backdrop of a country reshaping its identity, a World War, and political upheaval.

-Both passionate about the rebirth of their country’s identity soon after the Mexican Revolution, the artists first met in 1928 through the Mexican Communist Party.
+Both were passionate about the rebirth of their country’s identity soon after the Mexican Revolution; the artists first met in 1928 through the Mexican Communist Party.
 Rivera was twenty years older than her and had already amassed fame for his incredible artistic talent.
 A child prodigy, painting had always come naturally to Diego.
-He was given a scholarship from the Mexican government to study art in different cities around the world, including Paris where he befriended Cubists like Picasso and other influential artists.
+He was given a scholarship from the Mexican government to study art in different cities worldwide, including Paris, where he befriended Cubists like Picasso and other influential artists.
 Kahlo was almost instantly enamored with this man whose ideals about Mexican identity closely matched her own and who encouraged her artistic flourishing.

-Frida and Diego married one year later in 1929, perhaps with a slight intuition about what was to come.
+Frida and Diego married one year later, in 1929, perhaps with a slight intuition about what would come.

 Upon meeting Frida, Diego Rivera was still married, divorced once, had a mistress, and produced children with almost all of these former women.
 This wouldn’t be the last time that Rivera would be unfaithful, and Kahlo also had her fair share of lovers.
 Rivera’s extramarital affairs include Kahlo’s sister, Cristina, an experience Kahlo processed with a violent portrayal in A Few Small Nips (1935).
 Leon Trotsky and Georgia O’Keefe were among the famous lovers that Frida took.
 Over the course of their relationship, Frida and Diego would often illustrate the other in ways that were true to their hot and cold dynamic, at once adoring and spiteful.